-Overland Special Frograms and Support Glasses Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Intensive Reading (must be taken with an English class) 9-10 1/2 unit 1 semester Counselor Signature Required Demonstrates below-basic proficiency in reading This Intensive Reading course will provide students who read at least two years below grade level with an intensive exposure to a variety of reading strategies to become proficient readers.
+Course Name Grade Level Credit Course Length Registration Prerequisite Course Description Intensive Reading (must be taken with an English class) 9-10 1/2 unit 1 semester Counselor Signature Required Demonstrates below-basic proficiency in reading This Intensive Reading course will provide students who read at least two years below grade level with an intensive exposure to a variety of reading strategies to become proficient readers.
 These reading techniques may include detecting sequences, making inferences, drawing appropriate conclusions, and developing critical thinking skills.
 This is a general elective credit.
+OTIP (Overland's Targeted Interventions Program) 10-12 1/2 unit 1 semester Counselor Signature Required Dean or Teacher Recommendation OTIP is a one-semester class for sophomores and juniors designed to provide student support in three areas: Academic Tutorials (students provided with time and assistance to complete homework assignments and study for tests), Study Skills (students learn important skills to improve academic success such as organizational tips, note-taking, and test-taking strategies), and Engagement (students work with OTIP teachers to achieve success both in and out of the classroom).
+Students do not sign up for OTIP during registration.
 SOAR 10-12 Elective 1 unit 1 year Teacher Signature Required Application, Interview, Parent Approval, 2-Day Beyond Diversity Training Students will work to develop positive racial identities while analyzing how race has shaped their educational experience by having Courageous Conversations About Race, and internalizing protocol.
 Students will work to create events for other students to develop positive racial identities.
 Students will help to design staff professional development around racial consciousness for staff.
 Students will work to create a platform where student voice is part of systemic changes happening in the school and the district.
-AVID 9, 10, 11 & 12 (Advancement via Individual Determination) 9-11 1 unit 1 year Teacher Approval Application & Instructor Approval This four-year course is designed to support students with GPA's ranging from 2.5 to 3.5, who have not had previous success in CP accelerated, or AP classes, but seek the college preparatory experience these challenging courses offer.
+AVID 9, 10 & 11 (Advancement via Individual Determination) 9-11 1 unit 1 year Teacher Approval Application & Instructor Approval This four-year course is designed to support students with GPA's ranging from 2.5 to 3.5, who have not had previous success in CP accelerated, or AP classes, but seek the college preparatory experience these challenging courses offer.
 AVID provides academic instruction and support to students, prepares them for eligibility to four-year colleges and universities, gives students college-level skills, increases their coping skills, and further motivates program participants to seek out areas of interest, appropriate colleges, and resulting careers.
 Participants in the AVID program will visit a variety of universities in Colorado, and will learn about various careers through guest speakers and job shadowing.
 This program is for college-bound students, and requires participation throughout high school.
 If you are interested in becoming a part of the AVID program, please see Mrs. Billings in 230C.
 Advisory 9-12 1/2 unit 1 year No Signature Required None Advisory is an opportunity to create space and time within the school environment to allow students and staff to build caring, stable, trusting relationships that support the social-emotional and academic growth of students.